+Instructions to Players.
+Instructions to Secretaries.
 Instructions to Referees.
-Instructions to Secretaries.
-Instructions to Players.
+Under no circumstances of must you push an oppone your hands or arms, or use t or knee against him.
 Under no circumstances whatever must a player push an opponent with his hands or arms.
-Using the knee against an opponent is a most danger- bus practice and should be severely punished.
-Under no circumstances whateve must you push an opponent with your hands or arms, or use the elbow or knee against him.
-Charging must not be penalised unless it is violent or dangerous.
+Using the knee against an opponent is a most danger- ous practice and should be severely punished.
+Let charging be of the goo type. - Charging must not be penalised unless it is violent or dangerous.
 This is a law that Referees con- strue too strictly, whereas they are expressly required not to do so.
-Let charging be of the good hones type.
-A player may be charged from behind when he is intentionally obstructing an opponent, whether he is facing his own goal or not; but the charging must under no circum- stances be violent or dangerous.
-Even if your opponent is intention ally obstructing you, you have n right to charge him in a manner likely to do him injury.
+Even if your opponent is in ally obstructing you, you right to charge him in a mann to do him injury. • A player may be charged from behind when he is intentionally obstructing an opponent, whether he is facing his own goal or not; but the charging must under no circum- stances be violent or dangerous.

 Index.
 Text of the Laws.
 Official Decisions.
 LAW 9 (continued). from behind.
-(International Board, June 8th 1907.)
+(International Board, June 8th, 1907.)
 Referees will be supported in putting down rough play.
 Free Kick.
 LAW 10.
 When a free kick has been awarded, the kicker's opponents shall not approach within ten yards of the ball, until the kick is taken, unless they are stand- ing on their own goal line.
 The ball must at least be rolled over before it shall be considered played, i.e., it must make a complete circuit or travel the distance of its circumference.
 The kicker shall not play the ball a second time until it has been played by another player.
-The kick-off (except as provided by Law 2), and goal-kick shall be free-kicks within the meaning of this Law.
+The kick-off (except as provided by Law 2), corner-kick and goal-kick shall be free- kicks within the meaning of this Law.
 Players who do not retire to the proper dis- tance when a free kick is taken must be cautioned, and on any repetition be ordered off.
 It is particularly requested of Referees that attempts to delay the taking of a free kick by encroaching should be treated as serious mis- conduct.
 (Council, December, 1910.)
-Free-Kick rom which Goal may be Scored.
+Free-Kick from which Goal may be Scored.
 LAW 11.
 A goal may be scored direct from a corner kick, and if a free-kick is awarded because of any infringement of Law 9, a goal may be scored